ultimate271/notes/martin/storm01Prologue01.md

 Small Paul clouded up again.
 "Best not try and eat my bird, Lark.
 Best not."

+## The group returns to the Fist

+### The group comes closer to the Fist, where Chett watches Piggy fail at archery
 Chett could hear voices drifting through the trees.
 "Close your bloody mouths, both of you.
 We’re almost to the Fist."